youngist/clean-blog/_posts/2014-12-16-open-letter-about-the-movement-ferguson.md

 ---
 published: false
 layout: post
-maintitle: "- {Young}ist"
+maintitle: "About this Movement - {Young}ist"
-headline: undefined
+headline: About this Movement
 tagline: undefined
 featuredphoto: "http://cdn.fergusonaction.com/wp-content/uploads/2014/12/tumblr_ngjfwpGVMz1s0auzbo1_1280.jpg"
 featuredphotoalttext: "Protesters march in New York carrying a series of signs that create an enlarged image of Eric Garner's eyes."